Trump’s account suspended

 Trump’s account Twitter has permanently suspended President Donald Trump, days before the end of his presidency, after he used his account to incite an insurrection on Capitol Hill earlier this week.

 Trump’s account has been a singular source of power for him and a delivery vehicle for his worst impulses.
 It has hosted his lies, racism, threats, and calls for violence.
 He’s spread dangerous and false conspiracy theories, including the birther lie about President Barack Obama.
 He’s belittled women and stoked hatred for immigrants.
 That platform helped propel him to the highest office in the land, and bend the Republican Party to his will while there.
 As president, Trump frequently used his Twitter account to make presidential proclamations, announce firings, and berate staffers.
 His tweets regularly came back to hurt him in court.

 Why was Trump banned?

-Mr Trump was locked out of his account for 12 hours on Wednesday after he called the people who stormed the US Capitol “patriots”.Hundreds of his supporters entered the complex as the US Congress attempted to certify Joe Biden’s victory in the presidential election.
+Trump’s account was locked out of his account for 12 hours on Wednesday after he called the people who stormed the US Capitol “patriots”.Hundreds of his supporters entered the complex as the US Congress attempted to certify Joe Biden’s victory in the presidential election.
 The ensuing violence led to the deaths of four civilians and a police officer.
-Twitter warned then that it would ban Mr Trump “permanently” if he breached the platform’s rules again.
+Trump’s account Twitter warned then that it would ban Mr Trump “permanently” if he breached the platform’s rules again.

 In one, he wrote: “The 75,000,000 great American Patriots who voted for me, AMERICA FIRST, and MAKE AMERICA GREAT AGAIN, will have a GIANT VOICE long into the future.
 They will not be disrespected or treated unfairly in any way, shape or form!!!”Twitter said this tweet “is being interpreted as further indication that President Trump does not plan to facilitate an ‘orderly transition'”.